Sravani020894/netflix-gpt/README.md

 ## Formik Forms for react form libraries
 - If we have big forms validation of each field is crucial so formik library makes it easier

+## useRef() hook
+- useRef is a React Hook that lets you reference a value that’s not needed for rendering.
+- const ref = useRef(initialValue)
+Parameters :

+initialValue: The value you want the ref object’s current property to be initially.
+It can be a value of any type.
+This argument is ignored after the initial render.

+Returns :useRef returns an object with a single property

+current: Initially, it’s set to the initialValue you have passed.
+You can later set it to something else.
+If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.
+On the next renders, useRef will return the same object.

+## Firebase